 There are two campaigns, simply called Good and Bad, in which you continue Glorfindel on the one hand already Sauron on the other:

 - In the first, you must eliminate Sauron and restore peace to Middle-Earth while defending an Elven shrine of a gigantic siege.

-- In the other, with the help of the Nazgul and evil Goblins you must advance in your conquest and destruction of the remaining forces of Good.
+- In the other, with the help of the Nazgul and evil Goblins you must advance in your conquest and destruction of the remaining forces of the Good.

-Its multiplayer mode was heavily criticized for being unfair.
+Its multiplayer mode was harshly criticized for being unfair.
 And for having errors like invisible units, units that go through walls, frozen AI and… troops that fail to find the shortest way to their objective, but the campaigns were so well received that it did not matter much and even memes were made about it.

 Its soundtrack composed by Jaime Christopherson was hailed by many fans as the best in the game.

 Unfortunately the servers were shut down between 2010 and 2011 due to license expiration, but you can still get it and play it on community-made servers.
 But watch out for the Ring.